IS THE ANNUAL REPORT DEAD? HARDLY. – 03.21.16

 Cognex Corporation, the world's leading supplier of machine vision systems, has gone further than most companies to define it's corporate style using annual reports (as well as stretching the definition of what an annual looks like).
 Their reports are zany, irreverent, and reflect the spirit of their founder and CEO, the inimitable Dr. Bob.
 I've been shooting these reports for over a dozen years, and they've taken the shape of a Bruce Springsteen record album (a circular annual), the National Enquirer (Dr. Bob gives birth to machine vision, literally) , and a Martha Stuart Living Magazine (Dr. Bob, in a blond wig, shot in his stylish home in San Diego).

 This year, we spoofed "Back To The Future" (I might add here that Dr. Bob's innovation in the industry is dwarfed by his ability to persuade these franchises to let Cognex run these parodies -- or at least not sue him).
-The BTTF annual is designed as a poster (I believe it's the first annual ever to take this format), and the silver below is the uncommon use of metallized paper.
+The BTTF annual is designed as a poster (I believe it's the first annual ever to take this format), and the silver in the poster below shows the uncommon use of metallized paper.

 The poster features Dr. Bob and CFO Rob Willett trying their hand at time travel.
-Also featured is a video we shot for the Forward Looking Statement: vimeo link = https://vimeo.com/159355999
+Also featured is a video we shot for the Forward Looking Statement.

 The corporate world of CEOs and investor relations usually shuns risk taking.
 But these guys have no fear.
 They're rock stars.
 It's a great way to live... and a fun way to shoot.